felix-bose/felix-bose/README.md

 ## About me

 Hi, I am Felix, fullstack engineer from Munich, Germany.
 Always curious and eager to try out new things.
-Why do a task 10mins manually if you can spend 10 hours automating it? 😂

 Current side projects:
 - Test factory generation for typescript (alpha)